 Even pull behind trailers could benefit from lithium technology in a different manner.
 Imagine a trailer that has a ‘live’ axle; that is, one that is powered with an electric motor that helps to move the trailer as it is towed down the road.
 This technology already exists and is being implemented in Europe.
 It allows smaller cars, such as a Mini, to tow a trailer!

 Other changes will provide new opportunities to be more efficient.
 Have you ever wondered why all the 120 VAC electronics in a RV are powered to be ‘Instant On’ even though the vast majority are rarely turned on?
 Think about the outside TV hidden in the outer wall of the RV, or the one that is on a ‘televator’ beside a dinette that needs to rise into position to be watched, or the bedroom TV, home theater and satellite system that could be left depowered since they are used infrequently.
 All these components could receive power when the TV is needed, not all the time.
 In production this is a specification that needs to be set by the maker and operation of the RV needs to be slightly changed.
 ‘Instant On’ had its beginning when electronic components need to warm up old vacuum picture tubes.
-Today, there is no need for need to power systems that take a couple of seconds to turn on and become fully operational.
+Today, there is no need to power systems that take a couple of seconds to turn on and become fully operational.
 What a waste of power to standby!